-In relay final, with the stands packed, the United States was narrowly beating West Germany until the last distance.
-The American coaches assumed that the United States and Hayes would need to have a three second lead in order to have a reasonable chance of keeping clear of the 6’6’’ German.
+In the relay final, with the stands packed, the United States was narrowly beating West Germany until the last distance.
+The American coaches assumed that the team and Hayes would need to have a three-second lead in order to have a reasonable chance of keeping clear of the German.

 Hayes was only 1.5 seconds ahead of Gross at the changeover and the German was able to catch up 50 meters later.
-In despair, the American coaches threw off their red, white and blue baseball hats.
+In frustration, the American coaches threw off their red, white and blue baseball hats.
 At the 1932 Olympics in Los Angeles, the Japanese team had jumped around and celebrated their victory as the last American swimmer finally reached the finish line.
-Hayes now did his utmost not to embarrass himself and American swimming in front of the home audience.
-The twenty pounds lighter and nine inches shorter American fought on, but looked like a small dinghy when positioning himself close to the hip of the German swimmer.
+Hayes did his utmost not to embarrass himself and American swimming in front of the home audience.
+The 20 pounds lighter and nine-inches-shorter American fought on but looked like a small dinghy when positioning himself close to the hip of the 6’6’’ German swimmer.

-At the last turn, Bruce Hayes, who was also studying in Los Angeles, did the unexpected.
-He responded to the tempo increase of the huge German by letting his legs work even more and was thus able to reach the side of the pool four hundredths of a second before Gross.
-The team, which also included deaf swimmer Jeff Float, also set a new world record.
+At the last turn, Bruce Hayes did the unexpected.
+He responded to the tempo increase of the huge German by letting his legs work even more and was able to reach the side of the pool four hundredths of a second before Gross.
+The team (which also included deaf swimmer Jeff Float), also set a new world record.

-Hayes remembers the last pool length as if in slow motion and that the time immediately after he won was as blurry and confusing as a Monet painting.
+Hayes remembers the last pool length as if in slow motion, and the time immediately after he won is as blurry and confusing as a Monet painting.
 But he also remembers how humbly the German team congratulated the ecstatic American college guys.
-After the race, he no longer carried any weight on his shoulders – he’d completed his task and performed over his ability.
+After the race, he no longer carried any weight on his shoulders—he’d completed his task and had performed above his ability.
 He had given the most precious thing he could give to his three teammates and to the United States: an Olympic gold.

-Nevertheless, Hayes backpack still got heavier after having purged it from all Olympics-related pressure.
-He’d realized already at the age of sixteen that he was gay.
-The years he’d put in working extremely hard to get to the Olympics had been a way of hiding and putting this realization to the sideline.
-The best diver in the world, Greg Louganis, was openly gay.
-But when other swimmers talked about his amazing performances, they couldn’t help themselves from adding nasty comments about his homosexuality.
+Even after Hayes’ had purged all Olympics-related pressure, he was still weighed down by a secret.
+He’d realized at the age of 16 that he was gay.
+The years working extremely hard to get to the Olympics had been a way of hiding and pushing this realization to the sidelines.
+Greg Louganis, the best diver in the world, was openly gay.
+But when other swimmers talked about his amazing performances, they couldn’t help adding nasty comments about his homosexuality.
 Consequently, coming out as gay was not an option for Hayes.

-There was a lot of progress in terms of equality in the US in the 1980s.
-Beginning in Wisconsin in 1982, state after state was to ban discrimination based on sexual orientation.
+There was a lot of progress in terms of equality in the U.S. in the 1980s.
+Beginning with Wisconsin in 1982, state after state banned discrimination based on sexual orientation.
 In 1987, 600,000 people gathered in Washington for a massive demonstration for gay rights.
-But when the third edition of the Gay Olympic Games was to be held in Vancouver 1990, it was banned from using the word “Olympic” by the International Olympic Committee.
-So it was simply called the Gay Games.
+But when the third edition of the Gay Olympic Games was to be held in Vancouver 1990, it was simply called the Gay Games, because the International Olympic Committee had banned it from using the word “Olympic.”

 Apart from competitions, the Gay Games also included many seminars.
-People wore t-shirts saying things like “I don’t mind straight people as long as they are gay in public” and bumper stickers saying “Let’s get one thing straight: I’m not.”
-This was an open and inclusive environment where Bruce Hayes felt comfortable coming out, thus becoming the first Olympic medalist to participate in the Gay Games.
-Hayes won no less than seven gold medals and ended up becoming one of the most important profiles in the gay movement.
+People wore t-shirts saying things like “I don’t mind straight people as long as they are gay in public” and bumper stickers saying, “Let’s get one thing straight: I’m not.”
+This was an open and inclusive environment where Bruce Hayes finally felt comfortable coming out, becoming the first Olympic medalist to participate in the Gay Games.
+Hayes won no less than seven gold medals and ended up becoming one of the most important people in the gay movement.